Therefore, like all third-party theme developers, we are unable to provide coding customizations as per Shopify's official guidelines.

 We want the best outcome for all merchants using our theme, and this is why we follow Shopify's guidance on app support.

 Regarding third-party app support, Shopify states that:

 'Most Shopify apps are built by third-party developers, not by Shopify.
 If you need help with an app or sales channel that was built by a third-party developer, then contact the developer directly.'

-Read: Shopify's full guide on Getting help with third-party apps.
+To read Shopify's full guide on Getting help with third-party apps, click here.

-Theme issues caused by app integrations must be addressed by the app developer, in the same way that the builders of an extension would fix any problems caused by its removal - rather than the team who sold the house.
+Theme issues caused by app integrations must be addressed by the app developer, in the same way that the builders of a house extension would fix any problems caused by its removal - rather than the team who sold the house.

 Once you have spoken with the app developers, we will always be happy to assist with any technical information you need about the theme itself to get any issues resolved.

-Due to the far-reaching and potentially compromising nature of altering theme code-files, Shopify recommends duplicating your theme to create a backup copy before adding apps, allowing you to start again if you need to.
+Due to the far-reaching and potentially compromising nature of altering theme code files, Shopify recommends duplicating your theme to create a backup copy before adding apps.
+This would allow you to start again if you need to.
+To create a backup:

 Step 1: Within your Shopify admin, go to Online Store > Themes.

 Step 2: Next to Flow, click the button that displays three dots then click Duplicate.